-Using the approved methodology from Welsh Government guidance document "Undertaking Gypsy and Traveller Accommodation Assessments", it is anticipated, based on new need arising and an annual pitch turnover of 12 per year at Glynmil, that there will be a surplus of 2 pitches at the end of the 5 year period (2020).
-It is anticipated that there will be a need for an additional 4 pitches over a 15 year period.
+Using the approved methodology from Welsh Government guidance document "Undertaking Gypsy and Traveller Accommodation Assessments", it is anticipated, based on new need arising and an annual pitch turnover of 15 per year at Glynmil, that there will be a surplus of 11 pitches at the end of the 5 year period (2021).
 Therefore, there is no need for additional pitches or an additional site in Merthyr Tydfil.